-Researchers have developed a topical contraceptive gel that works by rubbing it onto the arms, legs, shoulders and abdomen once a day.
-The gel's primary ingredients, estrogen and Nestorone, a synthetic form of progesterone, prevent the ovaries from releasing eggs once a month.
-Basically, it's like the patch, except that it's invisible and won't peel off.
+For women who need birth control, avoiding an unwanted pregnancy may someday come down to applying a little lotion.
+Researchers claim to have developed a topical contraceptive gel that works by rubbing it onto the arms, legs, shoulders and abdomen once a day.
+The gel's primary ingredients, estrogen and Nestorene, a synthetic form of progesterone, prevent the ovaries from releasing eggs once a month.
+Basically, it's like the patch, except that it's invisible and it doesn't come off.
 How The Birth Control Pill Affects Your Libido

 Not surprisingly, news of the ointment has generated a lot of buzz around the web.
 If the gel becomes a mainstream product, it could reduce birth control to part of a woman's daily moisturizing routine.
 Unlike the pill, the gel does not cause side effects like weight gain, nausea and a diminished sex drive.
 Plus, it's safe for use by breastfeeding mothers and does not affect their milk supply.
 Researchers found that just 3 mg of the gel worked effectively, so you wouldn't need to worry about purchasing a large supply.
 Birth Control: Should He Pay for Half?

 To test the gel, researchers at the Population Council research center in New York recruited 18 women between their 20's and 30's to use the gel for seven months.
 During that period of time, none of the women got pregnant and none complained of discomfort.
 The Search For The Perfect Condom

 More Juicy Content From YourTango: